tarynelise/nextJS-portfolio/posts/moving-my-site-from-gatsby-to-nextjs.md

 Are you even a developer if you don't rebuild your portfolio site in every new technology you want to try out? 🤣

 Every time I want to learn something new or try a new technology, I rebuild my portfolio / blog site.
 I'd like to say the reason is something profound, like I know the content so well that I can just focus on the technology (such as suggested in [Drew Hoover's article Coding For Fun](https://spin.atomicobject.com/2016/08/02/coding-for-fun/)).
-In reality though, I've had a personal website since as long as I can remember and my favourite pasttime has always been changing it!
+In reality though, I've had a personal website since as long as I can remember and my favourite pastime has always been changing it!
 It's a habit I haven't been able to shake.

 So in the past couple of years I've gone through a few iterations of my site: